csdcorp/speech_to_text/speech_to_text/README.md

 ```
 This usually happens for older projects that only support Objective-C. See this thread for help https://github.com/csdcorp/speech_to_text/issues/88.

+### Last word lost on Android
+There's a discussion here https://github.com/csdcorp/speech_to_text/issues/434 about this known issue
+with some Android speech recognition.
+This issue is up to Google and other Android implementers to
+address, the plugin can't improve on their recognition quality.

 ### Not working on a particular Android device
 The symptom for this issue is that the `initialize` method will always fail.
 If you turn on debug logging
 using the `debugLogging: true` flag on the `initialize` method you'll see `'Speech recognition unavailable'`